 If the customer refuses to take down the review even after you have made things right, consider writing a follow-up comment on the post stating that you appreciate the customer’s feedback, identifying the steps you have taken, and emphasizing your desire to continue to improve.
 Doing so demonstrates to other customers that you’ve not only responded to the bad review, but taken action to make things right.
 Of course, be mindful of your tone.
 Avoid sounding annoyed that the customer has kept the review up even after you resolved the matter.

-Take Action on Invalid Reviews
+How Do You Take Action on Invalid Google Reviews?